Promthep Cape Phuket

 If you feel courageous, and not many visitors seem to be, walk down to the end of the cape.
 It is relatively easy to go there, but without training, you might wonder why you have to inflict this on yourself on the way back.

-What to do around Promthep Cape?
+What to Do Around Promthep Cape?

-Promthep Cape cape is also the image of Phuket you will see on car plates.
-If you pay attention, you will recognise its iconic tall sugar palm trees on car plates having a lucky number.
+Promthep Cape is also the image of Phuket you will see on car plates.
+If you pay attention, you will recognise its iconic tall sugar palm trees on car plates with a lucky number.
 In Thailand, you can buy a particular ‘lucky’ number on a plate decorated with the most iconic landmark of your province for a large amount of money.

 Useful Tip: